0llievr/Neomon/README.md

 [__Oliver Lynch__](https://usabilityengineering.github.io/uxportfolio-0llievr/)
  * Phase1 - Personas and Scenarios.
  * Phase2 - Wrote the description of each wireframe.
- * Phase3 - Wrote the protocol
+ * Phase3 - Wrote the protocol and the description of each task.

 ## Phase I: User Inquiry and Inspection